 Our first Japan Rail Travel would be best described as ‘extreme sightseeing’ where we travelled ridiculous distances, to photograph stuff, only to travel ridiculous distances back again.
 The first day was an early example where we travelled 1,200 km, to photograph sakura blossoms in the northern parts of Japan, only to return to Tokyo again that evening.
-And this was just one day in a two week itinerary which covered close to 10,000 km, which is the equivalent of one quarter of the circumference of the world.
-We also did this on just $380US per person, on a two week JR pass (which I highlight below), so that’s around 26 kilometers per dollar.
+And this was just one day in a two-week itinerary which covered close to 10,000 km, which is the equivalent of one-quarter of the circumference of the world.
+We also did this on just $380US per person, on a two week JR pass (which I highlight below), so that’s around 26 kilometres per dollar.
 Bargain.
-Although savings are pretty much guaranteed on any Japan Itinerary.
+Although savings are pretty much guaranteed on any Travel Itinerary in Japan.

 1. The JR Pass (Japan Rail)

 Other than obvious savings in Japan Rail Travel (which were obviously huge in our instance) we found a whole bunch of other perks when travelling on the JR Pass.
 For instance, if we missed a train, we would just bin the tickets, and get new ones for the next departure.
 There’s no penalty and you can literally get as many tickets as you please.
 Also, there is the perk of not having to queue at gates, as we just fast-tracked past the ticketing offices, with a quick flash of our passes.
 So our passes just made travel ridiculously easy and stressfree as we would just turn up at stations and walk straight through to the platforms.
 I wouldn’t recommend rail travel in Japan without them.